 Chrome Extension + Laravel API: Complete Architecture Guide

-Learn how to build a Chrome extension with Laravel backend, covering architecture, authentication, API communication, and CORS handling.
+Learn how to build a Chrome extension with a Laravel backend, covering Manifest V3 architecture, Sanctum authentication, and CORS handling.

-I've built multiple Chrome extensions in the past years, and here's what surprised me, the extension part is actually easier than getting the backend communication right.
+I've built multiple Chrome extensions over the past few years, and here's what surprised me: the extension part is actually easier than getting the backend communication right.

-Last month, I worked with a client who wanted to build a Chrome extension that analyzed competitor pricing across multiple e-commerce sites.
+On a recent client project, we built a Chrome extension that analyzed competitor pricing across multiple e-commerce sites.
 The extension itself took three days to build.
-Getting it to communicate properly with their Laravel backend?
+Getting it to communicate properly with the Laravel backend?
 That took another week of debugging CORS policies, fixing authentication flows, and restructuring the API to work with extension constraints.

 Why Use Laravel as Your Extension Backend?